-The Joint Conference Committee shall constitute a forum for the discussion of matters of hospital and Medical Staff policy, practice and planning, conflict resolution, and a forum for interaction between the Board of Directors and the Medical Staff on such matters as may be referred by the Medical Staff Executive Committee or the Board of Directors.
+The Joint Conference Committee shall constitute a forum for the discussion of matters of hospital and Medical Staff policy, practice and planning, conflict resolution, and the Medical Staff Executive Committee or the Board of Directors may refer a forum for interaction between the Board of Directors and the Medical Staff on such matters as.
 The Joint Conference Committee shall exercise any other responsibilities set forth in these bylaws.